veltzer/teaching-slides/marp/courses/architecting/XX_small_scale_design_patterns.md

 ---

-## Component Roles
+## Interpreter Component Roles

 - Abstract Expression
     - Declares an abstract interpret operation that is common to all nodes in the abstract syntax tree
 - Terminal Expression
     - Implements an interpret operation associated with terminal symbols in the grammar
     - No recursion since it is a leaf node
 - Non-terminal Expression
     - Implements an interpret operation for non-terminal symbols in the grammar
     - Recursively calls interpret on its child nodes
 - Context
     - Contains information that is global to the interpreter
     - Accessed and manipulated by the expression nodes during interpretation

 ---

-## Structure Diagram
+## Interpreter Diagram

 ![Expression](../../../out/mermaid/design_patterns/expression.png)

 ---

-## Pros and Cons
+## Interpreter Pros and Cons

 Pros:
 - Provides a way to interpret a language or grammar